-This section records all seasonal crops that were cultivated in the reference agricultural season and all tree/permanent crops planted at the time of the interview, for each plot on each parcel.
-This parcel-plot structure is critical since it guides respondents' recall and assures a more accurate crop listing than would result from a more simple crop listing.
-The section further gathers data on the percentage of plot area planted with a given crop - relevant for intercropping - as well as the month that a given crop was planted.
+This section records all seasonal crops that were cultivated in the reference agricultural season and all permanent crops planted at the time of the interview, for each plot on each parcel.
+This parcel-plot-crop structure is critical since it guides respondents' recall and assures a more accurate crop listing than would result from a simple crop listing.
+The section further gathers data on the percentage of plot area planted with a given crop - relevant for intercropping - whether the crop was under a greenhouse (or a high shelter), the month of planting (for seasonal crops), as well as the number of plants (for permanent crops) cultivated on plot.

-Seed and Plant Use and Acquisition
+Seed and Plant Use

 Section 4.
-Seed and Plant Use and Acquisition
+Seed and Plant Use